astrostl/aws/README.md

 example2/example2-db02: ssh -i ~/aws/keys/example2.pem ec2-user@ec2-4-5-6-7.compute-1.amazonaws.com
 ```

-Running a command on all instances for a given account (danger!) (this works for the all-accounts target too):
+Running a command on all instances for a given account (danger!) (this works for the "all" target too):
 ```bash
 # aws example2 uname -m
 example2/example2-db01: x86_64